 Some of us love soaking in the sun, while others find ways to shun it completely.
-Some find the warmth pleasing, while others will do everything possible to avoid sunburns, tans, and rashes.
-Well, do you know that the sun helps us increase vitamin D levels in our bodies and that the deficiency of this vitamin could lead to several health issues?
+Some find the warmth pleasing, while others will do everything possible to avoid sunburn, tans, and rashes.
+Well, do you know that the sun helps raise vitamin D levels in our bodies and that the vitamin D deficiency has been linked to several health issues?
 Yes, that’s right!
-And even in a sunny place like India, people do suffer from vitamin D deficiency as we tend to cover our body with sunscreen and various other sun-blocking creams and ointments before leaving the house.
-This restricts our bodies from soaking the benefits and leaves us deficit.

 Calculate the points for each of your answers and tally the scores below.